About the Bureau of Corrections

 The Trusty Work program saves taxpayers significant money by assigning inmates to work details with County Public Works, municipalities and other public service agencies in Monroe County.
-The Trusty Work program saved taxpayers an estimated $541,380 in labor costs with hours figured at minimum wage.
+The Trusty Work program saves taxpayers hundreds of thousands of dollars in labor costs with hours figured at minimum wage.

 Trusties clean Sheriff’s Office buildings, work in the main Detention Center kitchen preparing inmate meals, maintain all Sheriff’s Office landscaping, work at the Sheriff’s Animal Farm and perform many similar duties for Monroe County government buildings, public parks and roadways.

 This unit determines custody and housing assignments for all inmates.
 It also processes court information and release documentation.
 Inmate are screened closely for suitability for work inside and outside the facility.
 Their talents are taken into consideration for work assignments.
 Special attention is required for high-profile inmates in need of special housing and other special care.

 The computerized Smart Cop Jail Management System helps by identifying violent felons, escape risks, sexual predators and inmates who are required, for various reasons, to submit DNA samples to the state of Florida.